-There is a trend in the travel blogging community to never speak about our least favourite cities/countries/islands etc. We will go on for days about the places that we love, but when it comes to the bad, we are mostly silent.
+There is a tendency in the travel blogging community to never speak about our least favourite places.
+We will go on for days about the places that we love, but when it comes to the bad, we are mostly silent.
 I feel that this is because it’s 2018, someone is always offended, and most people would rather have a quiet life than risk upsetting someone on the internet.

 I, however, am a firm believe in calling a spade a spade.
 My hometown of Bury?
 It’s a shithole.
 The surrounding areas of Radcliffe, Rochdale and Bolton are also shitholes.

 You’re always going to cause offence when insulting somewhere that thousands of people live, but as Steve Hughes once said, ‘Well, they can be offended.’

 This list isn’t supposed to be taken too seriously.
 These are just my personal opinions about my least favourite cities.
 I’m not saying they don’t have good qualities too.
 In fact, I’ve often acknowledged that I’m the weirdo who doesn’t get it.

 So, now that THAT disclaimer is out of the way, let’s proceed with my LEAST favourite cities (and why they all got places on this list)

 1. Berlin, Germany

 Let me start by saying that I don’t hate Berlin.
 I’ve been there twice and had a lovely time on both visits.
 I love how you can dress as crazy as you want and nobody bats an eyelid, and I love how liberal it is.
 However, when it comes to cities, I prefer smaller, more walkable places with cute old towns.
 Berlin, with its industrial ugliness and vast public transport system just doesn’t do it for me.